 The deadlift is one of the best compound exercises you can do to add serious amounts of strength and muscle mass to the back (as well as the hips and hamstrings).
 It can stress the back using moderate to heavy loads and can often be trained in higher volumes and loads, ultimately offering a one-of-a-kind training stimulus.

-Although the back muscles do not contribute directly to the range of motion of the deadlift, their involvement is paramount for keeping the spine safe, and for holding the loads necessary for growth.
+Although the back muscles do not contribute directly to the range of motion of the deadlift, their involvement is paramount for keeping the spine safe and holding the loads necessary for growth.

 Benefits of the Deadlift

-- It activates your back, but also your hamstrings, glutes, and the muscles in your hips.
+- It activates your back, hamstrings, glutes, and the muscles in your hips.

-- You can load up the deadlift with a lot of weight (once you’re strong enough) to elicit major strength gains.
+- You can load up the deadlift with a lot of weight (once strong enough) to elicit significant strength gains.

 - It can be done with high loads or training volumes to help produce muscle and strength gains in the upper and lower body.